 Tip: it is advisable not to change too much of the water at a time.
 Consistency and stability should be your priority.
 That is why when you are changing the water in your aquarium you need to check your water temperature as well.

-Tip: before placing any newly bought plant into the tank, it is highly recommended to wash them properly.
-As it was mentioned several times earlier, shrimps, being extremely sensitive, will react to the chemicals (all type of pesticides) used when growing the plant.
+As it was mentioned several times earlier, shrimps, being extremely sensitive, will react to the chemicals (all types of pesticides) used when growing the plant.
 This can result in their death.
 It is recommended to purchase non-pesticide treated plants.

 Case 11: Dogs and Cats Treatments